SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 ### SiWx917 Firmware Load and Update Process

 The firmware load process  loads  firmware  onto  SiWx917  device  for  the  first  time  in  the  case  of  new  devices.
-The Firmware update process updates SiWx917 devices with the latest firmware by replacing the firmware already existing in the device.
+The firmware update process updates SiWx917 devices with the latest firmware by replacing the firmware already existing in the device.

 The steps are as follows:
 1. To  update  existing  firmware  or  a  device  without  firmware,  download  the  new  firmware  file  to  the  device’s  flash memory from host (MCU/PC) through any host interface or through OTA process.